 Upper Limit to set the maximum velocity level sent to the instrument.

 Lower Hold-Off assigns the minimum velocity level that notes must have to be trasmitted.

 Upper Hold-Off sets the maximum velocity level that notes must have to be transmitted.

 Proper settings of these parameters can result in some creative dynamic effects, like Velocity Switch (when a key is pressed lightly it plays one instrument, when it pressed more strongly it plays another) and Velocity Crossfade (a crossfade progression from one instrument to another depending on the pressure on the keyboard).

 This setting transposes notes that transit through the routing.
 Transposition range is +/- 4 octaves, with 1 semitone interval.
 Transpose can also be used in some creative ways: two notes can play with an interval of a fifth for each key pressed.
 To get this, Routing 1 and 2 are activated and both assigned to the same instrument, then Routing 2 is set to +7 semitones.

 This controls the MIDI channel with the data being sent to the instruments.
 Its main use is with polytimbral instruments, that play more sounds simultaneously, each one receiving on a MIDI channel of its own.

 This function in AudioStation allows you to control two different programs simultaneously even with master keyboards which aren’t able to transmit on 2 different MIDI channels at the same time.
 To do this, simply enable 2 routings, set them on different MIDI channels, and address them to the same polytimbral instrument.
 Of course, keyboard mappings and split points can be programmed as well.

-With this section it is possible to send and receive System Exclusive MIDI data (SysEx), for instance to save and restore at the appropriate time soundbanks of external MIDI synthesizers or to set their specific parameters.
+With this section you may send and receive System Exclusive MIDI data (SysEx), for instance to save and restore at the appropriate time soundbanks of external MIDI synthesizers or to set their specific parameters.